gergoerdi/hacking_slot_machines/README.md

 # SlotBot

-So it turns out that there's a game on a specific brand of old UK trivia machine that's basically like an extreme version of Trivial Pursuit.
+So it turns out that there's a game on a specific brand of old (out of service) UK trivia machine that's basically like an extreme version of Trivial Pursuit.

 Here's the pipeline: